 Just before the early 1900s, Henri Pape gave the sound of the piano a new dimension.
 He replaced the leather covers of the hammers.
-These blows which make sound with sheep’s wool felt.
-This enhancement allows for a finer harmonization of the instrument’s timbre with the strike.
+These blows which make sound with sheep's wool felt.
+This enhancement allows for a finer harmonization of the instrument's timbre with the strike when playing piano.

 In Germany the use of steel spun with diamond from 1902 renders a mineral side to the sound.
 Even today, firms such as Röslau, Bechstein, Vogel or Rose are constantly improving their use.

-And it is also at this period that the piano invades the world.
+And it is also at this period that the tune of the piano loudly invades the world.